Trust Lawyer in Naples, FL

 Our Trust Planning Process

-Many people delay planning because they are unsure what the process will involve.
-We work to make that process straightforward and respectful of your time.
+Many people delay planning because they aren’t sure what it involves.
+We work to make it straightforward and respectful of your time.
 Our attorneys listen first, so we understand what matters most to you before we discuss specific trust structures.

-The process typically begins with an initial consultation, which can take place in person when you are in Naples or by phone or video when you are elsewhere.
-During that meeting, we talk through your family, existing wills or trusts, property in Florida and other states, and any business or investment interests.
-We then outline options that fit your situation and answer your questions in clear terms.
+The process typically begins with an initial consultation, which can take place in person when you’re in Naples or by phone or video when you’re elsewhere.
+We talk through your family situation, existing wills or trusts, property in Florida and other states, and any business or investment interests.
+From there, we outline options that fit your situation and answer your questions in plain terms.

 If you decide to move forward, we prepare draft documents that may include a revocable trust, a will, and powers of attorney.
-We walk through the documents with you, explain the key provisions, and adjust language to align with your preferences.
-Our goal is for you to sign documents that you understand and are comfortable with, rather than forms you feel you must accept as written.
+We walk through each document with you, explain the key provisions, and adjust language to reflect your preferences.
+Our goal is for you to sign documents you understand and are comfortable with, not forms you feel you must accept as written.

-Over time, circumstances change.
-You may decide to spend more time in Naples, sell a Michigan property, start or sell a business, or welcome new family members.
-Because Hubbard Snitchler & Parzianello focuses on building ongoing relationships, our attorneys remain available to review and update your trust so that it continues to reflect your life and Florida law.
+Circumstances change.
+You may spend more time in Naples, sell a Michigan property, start or sell a business, or welcome new family members.
+Because Hubbard Snitchler & Parzianello focuses on building ongoing client relationships, our attorneys remain available to review and update your trust as your life and Florida law evolve.

 Trusts are tools, and different tools serve different purposes.
-For many clients in the Naples area, a revocable living trust is the foundation, because it allows ongoing control during life and a clear transfer plan after death.
-Within that framework, there are additional options that can address more specific goals.
+For most Naples-area clients, a revocable living trust is the foundation.
+It lets you maintain control during your lifetime while creating a clear transfer plan after death.
+Within that framework, additional structures can address more specific goals.

-Some families use continuing trusts for children or grandchildren to encourage thoughtful spending and provide professional or family oversight.
-Others are concerned about protecting an inheritance for a child who is in a second marriage, owns a business with liability exposure, or lives in a state with different creditor rules.
-In those situations, a well-drafted trust can help preserve assets and reduce the risk that they are diverted away from your intended beneficiaries.
+Some families use continuing trusts for children or grandchildren to encourage thoughtful spending, tie distributions to age milestones, and provide oversight rather than delivering a lump sum.
+Others need protection for a beneficiary in a second marriage, one who owns a business with liability exposure, or one living in a state with different creditor rules.
+A well-drafted trust can help protect assets for your intended recipients in each of those situations.

-Common goals that trusts can help address include:
+Common goals that trust planning can address include:

 - Providing for a spouse while preserving assets for children from a prior relationship

-- Supporting a child who may need guidance in managing money
+- Supporting a child who may need guidance managing money

 - Coordinating ownership of a family business or professional practice